Library-Protocol/docs-library-protocol/src/app/docs/manifesto/page.md

 To empower individuals.
 To build an unstoppable, living knowledge network.

-### THE FUTURE OF BOOKS IS OPEN AND COLLABORATIVE
+### THE FUTURE OF LIBRARIES IS OPEN AND CONNECTED

-This is not just a platform.
-This is a movement.
-A movement for open knowledge, for shared wisdom, for a future where every book finds its reader and every reader finds their book.
+Knowledge should be free, borderless, and accessible to all.
+Library Protocol redefines what it means to own, share, and preserve knowledge by bringing libraries onchain.
+No walls, no restrictions—just a global, interconnected network of books, ideas, and learning.

 Library Protocol 📕💓😊